N10h0ggr/N10h0ggr.github.io/_posts/2024-04-28-IAT-Hiding.md

 | Access Method             | Accessed through FS segment register           | Accessed through GS segment register                  |
 | Contains                  | Thread-specific information                    | More detailed thread-specific information             |

 Mainly there are two different approaches to retrieve the PEB pointer: one is using the `__readgsqword` macro from Vistual Studio (VS) and the other is implement it in assembly.
-As depending on the architecture the TEB pointer may be in the FS register or the GS register, is better to rely in the VS macro.

 > **Note**
 > All information sources I found said that to access to the PTEB structure you had to retrieve a quadword from the offset `0x30` in the GS or doubleword from `0x18` offset in the FS for 32-bit.